Job Search configurations

-EXTREMEmeans that all other API-generated relevance factors are ignored, so use this value sparingly.
+EXTREMEcauses all other API-generated relevance factors to be ignored, so use this value sparingly.
 Jobs set to

 EXTREMEare returned at the top of the job seeker's query instead of the most relevant jobs.

-Featured Jobs versus Custom Ranking: Featured Jobs is most useful for promoting a single category of jobs (for example, jobs at a certain company) above the relevance ranking.
-If you need to rank jobs according to multi-level CPC (Cost Per Click) variables in addition to the relevance ranking, Custom Ranking is a better choice.
+Featured job search versus custom ranking: A featured job search is most useful for promoting a single category of jobs above the relevance ranking, for example jobs at a certain company.
+If you need to rank jobs according to multi-level CPC (Cost Per Click) variables in addition to the relevance ranking, custom ranking is a better choice.

 CommuteFilter object in the

-Cloud Talent Solution supports tenants as a middle organizational layer between a Google Cloud Platform project and its uploaded data.
-Tenants enforce data isolation without the need for multiple projects, preventing any data sharing across tenancy barriers.
-Multi-tenancy is useful in situations where you may have more than one customer and don't want to share data between them, but would like to maintain a single GCP project for internal billing and reporting.
+Job Search supports tenants as a middle organizational layer between a Google Cloud Platform project and any data uploaded to it.
+Tenants prevent data from being shared across tenancy barriers, allowing you to isolate subsets of your data without the need for multiple projects.
+Multi-tenancy is useful in situations where you have multiple customers and don't want to share data between them, but would like to maintain a single GCP project for internal billing and reporting.
 For example: